 - motion sickness meds

-- fresh air & exercise
+- fresh air & exercise (strength training in particular has helped me!)

 I also wanted to share with you another lovely blogger that shared about her experience in coming off Effexor, Jayme from Tales from the Coop Keeper.
 I have read her blog for ages, she is so funny and down to earth – and she has chickens. 🙂 But, when I read about her experience coming off effexor, I knew I had to write about it also.
 We have to share our stories so that others don’t feel alone.
 Her blog helped encouraged me, I want to do the same for others.